Diocese of Boise: Sexual abuse

 In 1985, Mel Baltazar was sentenced to seven years in prison after being convicted of lewd conduct with a 15-year-old boy.
 The priest met the victim when he was serving as a chaplain at St. Alphonsus Medical Center.
 The presiding judge stated that the Catholic Church protected Baltazar while he abused children in previous positions with other dioceses.
-In 2003, a San Diego man sued the Diocese of Boise and several other dioceses, claiming that Baltazar sexually abused him in California and other locations for five years during the 1970s.

 Deacon Robert Howell was arrested in November 2004 on charges of possessing child pornography.
 He pleaded guilty and was sentenced in March 2005 to 18 months in prison.
-Some of Howell's former parishioners were angry with the diocese for waiting until March to inform them about Howell.

 In September 2018, W. Thomas Faucher pleaded guilty to possession of child pornography, distribution of child pornography, and possession of marijuana.
 Chatroom conversations obtained by law enforcement revealed Faucher's intent to use marijuana to drug children and operate a child pornography ring that also involved rapes.
 Faucher had satanic interests and admitted to acts of blasphemy and desecration.
 That same year, two individuals reported to the diocese that they had been sexually abused as minors by Faucher.
 In December 2018, Faucher was sentenced to 25 years in prison.
 The diocese evicted Faucher from his house while he was in prison, and performed an exorcism on the property before putting it up for sale.
 In 2020, Faucher died in prison.

 In 2019, the diocese released a list of 15 priests and one deacon with credible accusations of sexual abuse of children.

+In April 2026, Nampa-based priest Robert Mendez Esquivel was sentenced to 15 years in prison three months after pleading guilty one count of child sexual battery by lewd or lascivious acts involved an alleged act of a 16 year old in August 2025.
+However, he will be eligible for parole after serving three years of this sentence.